Melissa Fleming of the UN’s Refugee Agency shares some ways to help refugees right now.

 7. Hold awareness and fundraising events.

 Do this wherever you are, in your communities, schools or workplace.
 Run a half marathon, do a sponsored swim, put on a raffle or a yard sale.
 Online websites make it easy for your supporters to donate — just register your event, spread the word, and your friends, family and colleagues can all donate securely online.
 If you’d like to use UN Refugee Agency materials and resources such as banners, T-shirts or posters, contact your local UNHCR office.

 There’s always money.
 UNHCR has launched a campaign called Nobody Left Outside to provide shelter to two million refugees.
 If you prefer to support refugees living in poverty in Jordan, this cash assistance program helps individual families make ends meet.
-Or Airbnb is matching contributions to fund the provision of shelter, water, food and medical services in Africa, the Middle East and Europe.
+Or, in the US, you can make a tax-free donation to USA for UNHCR.
 Seriously, every dollar helps.